-"Change in placement" or "change of placement" means when the local educational (VA Proposed Reg Page 15 follows) agency places the child in a setting that is distinguishable from the educational environment to which the child was previously assigned and includes:
+"Change in placement" or "change of placement" means when the local educational agency places the child in a setting that is distinguishable from the educational environment to which the child was previously assigned and includes: (34 CFR 300.102(a)(3)(iii), 34 CFR 300.532(b)(2)(ii) and 34 CFR 300.536)

 - 1. The child's initial placement from general education to special education and related services; - 2.
 The expulsion or long-term removal of a student with a disability; - 3.
-The placement change which results from a change in the identification of a disability; - 4.
+The placement change that results from a change in the identification of a disability; - 4.
 The change from a public school to a private day, residential, or state-operated program; from a private day, residential, or state-operated program to a public school; or to a placement in a separate facility for educational purposes; - 5.
-Termination of all special education and related services; or
+Termination of all special education and related services; or - 6.
+Graduation with a standard or advanced studies high school diploma.